 How Physical Therapy Can Help You Control Joint Pain

 There are different types of physical therapy that can address your symptoms, ease your joint pain, and restore your range of motion.
 Once the precise source of your problem is determined, your physical therapist will recommend specific types of therapy, such as:

-- Stretches that are designed to help heal injured muscles and connective tissues, and to restore their previous integrity and range of motion.
+- Stretches are designed to help heal injured muscles and connective tissues and to restore their previous integrity and range of motion.
 Stretching is also effective in keeping arthritic joints from becoming stiffer.